 Harvest periods are not created equal

 Harvests in some regions last longer than others, depending on location and climate.
 Certain regions are additionally able to produce a smaller secondary harvest known as a "fly crop."

 Coffee-producing regions that straddle the equator—Ecuador, Brazil, Kenya, Sumatra—are able to harvest through much of the year.
 Elsewhere—Mexico, Panama, Ethiopia—the harvest period can be much shorter.

 The interactive map below shows coffee importer Royal Coffee's approximate schedule of harvest and arrival by country:

 It needs to rest...

 Coffee is not ready for export as soon as it's harvested.
-First it needs to be processed and dried, which can take up to a few weeks, depending on the method.
-The coffee then rests in a warehouse for 60 to 90 days prior to hulling (removing the parchment layer that protects the bean).
+First it needs to be processed and dried, which can take up to a few weeks, depending on processing method and weather conditions.
+The coffee then rests in a warehouse for 60 to 90 days prior to hulling, or removing the parchment layer that protects the bean.
 Then it is finally ready for export.

 Taking into account the span of a few months from beginning of harvest to first arrival, here's when you can generally expect coffees to become available on our website:

 Winter: Central Africa (Tanzania, Uganda, Burundi), South America (Colombia, Peru, Ecuador), Indonesia, Papua New Guinea.

 Spring: Brazil, Mexico.